-In a contempt petition filed by the Petitioner against the Judicial Magistrate, the High Court observed that the Judicial Magistrate did not acknowledge any of the superior courts judgments that are binding on him.
-Thus, the Bombay High Court instructed the Sessions Judge to monitor all the judgments and orders passed by the magistrate for one year0.
-This was laid down in the case of Yogesh Waman Athavle Vs. Vikram Abasaheb Jadhav & Ors., Contempt Petition No. 127 of 2019.
+In a contempt petition filed by the Petitioner against the Judicial Magistrate, the High Court observed that the Judicial Magistrate did not acknowledge any of the superior court’s judgments that are binding on him.
+Thus, the Bombay High Court instructed the Sessions Judge to monitor all the judgments and orders passed by the magistrate for one year.
+This was laid down by Justice V. G. Bhist in the case of Yogesh Waman Athavle vs. Vikram Abasaheb Jadhav & Ors.
+[Contempt Petition No. 127 of 2019].

 The facts of the case are that the Petitioner is an advocate practising in the court of the Judicial Magistrate that is the Respondent in the case.
 The Petitioner contended that on several occasions the Petitioner cited and submitted judgments of the superior courts but the Magistrate wilfully ignored the judgments and failed to follow precedents laid down by the superior courts.
 The Petitioner presented 4 instances where the Magistrate consistently and willfully did not follow the binding precedent laid down by the superior courts.
 Hence, the Petitioner filed a contempt petition against the Magistrate under Article 215 of the constitution and several sections of the Contempt of Court’s Act, 1971.
 The Respondent had argued that the actions of the Magistrate have already been noted and he has been summoned and counselled by the Principal Judge of the district.